Don’t tell me I did not warn you. The only thing I can promise is that you’ll learn a thing or two from this one, so please read on.

 BRM in this case is a moderating variable.
-The BRM capabilities moderate the effect of improvement of business processes on performance, making it bigger (high Business-IT alignment) or smaller (in cases where it is lacking).
-Improved business processes doesn’t cause BRM capabilities, it just moderates the effect.
+The BRM capabilities moderate the effect of improvement of business processes and enablement of new business capabilities on performance, making it bigger (due to converged business-IT strategy) or smaller (in cases where it is lacking).
+Improved business processes and enablement of new business capabilities doesn’t cause BRM capabilities, it just moderates the effect.
 How?
-BRMs (1) facilitate Business-Provider convergence, (2) ensure that use of IT services drives value and (3) facilitate productive and connections and mobilize business-IT projects and programs.
+BRMs (1) facilitate Business-Provider convergence, (2) ensure that use of Technology that drives maximize value and (3) facilitate productive and connections and mobilize business-IT projects and programs.

 For many years, IT organizations responsible for deploying technology systems to enable business capabilities have had one goal in mind – namely, to assure business-IT alignment.
 Today, however, as IT capabilities become more and more embedded in business capabilities, and given the pace of technological change and the pervasive nature of IT, alignment is no longer sufficient.
 The goal today, therefore, is “convergence”.
 This has given momentum to the growing emergence of the Business Relationship Management (BRM) role, which, according to the Business Relationship Management Institute (BRMI), is about “stimulating, surfacing and shaping business demand for a provider’s products and services, ensuring that the potential business value from those products and services is captured, optimized and communicated.”